 Systematic watershed monitoring, i.e., targeted monitoring, is defined by sampling that is planned for a short duration (1 to 2 years) and is designed to: screen waters that would not normally be included in the routine monitoring program, monitor at sites to check the water quality situation, and investigate areas of potential concern.
-Targeted monitoring in the Plum Creek watershed, done under wet and dry conditions, will be collected to capture spatial, seasonal and meteorological snapshots of water quality.
-Targeted monitoring is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.
+Targeted monitoring in the Geronimo and Alligator Creeks watershed, done under wet and dry conditions, will be collected to capture spatial, seasonal and meteorological snapshots of water quality.